rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 many more.
 The source for each crate can be found in a directory like `src/libXXX`, where `XXX` is the crate name.

-(NB.
-The names and divisions of these crates are not set in stone and may change over time – for the time being, we tend towards a finer-grained division to help with compilation time, though as incremental improves that may change.)
+(N.B.
+The names and divisions of these crates are not set in stone and may change over time.
+For the time being, we tend towards a finer-grained division to help with compilation time, though as incremental compilation improves, that may change.)

 The dependency structure of these crates is roughly a diamond: